 We don’t know exactly how common oral gonorrhea is in the general population.

-There have been a number of studies published on oral gonorrhea, but most focus on specific groups, such as and .
+There have been a number of studies published on oral gonorrhea, but most focus on specific groups, such as heterosexual women and men who have sex with men.

 Experts also believe that undetected oral gonorrhea is partly to blame for the increase in antibiotic-resistant gonorrhea.